Anatomy of Hell: First night

 The man comes to the woman's isolated villa as per the deal.
 He sits on a small chair as the woman gets naked and lies down on the bed.
 The man describes how the woman's flesh causes him disgust and points out many problems he has with women's anatomy.

 The narrator then compares the pubic hair of a woman to a hatchling.
 In a flashback, a young boy is shown sitting on a tree, feeding worms to newborn hatchlings.
 He then takes one of the hatchlings and puts it in his pocket, climbs down the tree and then throws the bird on the ground and stomps on it repeatedly, killing it.

 The woman starts masturbating.
 The man leaves the room and prepares a drink for himself and returns.
 She asks him to touch her.
 The man drinks the alcohol and touches her.
-In a flashback, the woman is shown as a little girl who is harassed by other boys, only to become friends with them.
+In a flashback, the woman is shown as a little girl who is harassed by some boys, only to become friends with them.
 The boys play "Doctor" with the girl as she hides in the bushes and reveals her vagina.
 The boys laugh and make fun of it.

 The gay man touches the woman's vagina and sees clear discharge on his finger.
 He then inserts the finger deeper, and the woman starts laughing.
 He suddenly pulls out the finger and explains why he prefers having sex with men to women.
 The man leaves.
 He smokes by the ocean, and comes back to find the woman asleep.
 He goes to her bathroom and finds a tube of lipstick, which he brings to the bed.
 While the woman is still asleep, the man pushes her legs from behind and draws a red circle around her anus, vagina and her lips with the lipstick.
 He gets naked and rapes the woman in her sleep, ejaculating inside her.
 The gay man sobs, as the woman wakes up and comforts him.